YDK-Solutions/ydk/sdk/python/docsgen/ydk.services.rst

 		.. py:method:: encode(provider, entity)

 				Encodes the python entity and returns the payload.
+Entity is either:
-Entity is an instance of an entity class defined under the ydk.models package or subpackages
+				  - an instance of an entity class defined under the ydk.models package or subpackages, or
+				  - a dictionary containing:
+				     - module names as keys and
+				     - entity instances as values

-				:return: encoded payload
+				:return: encoded value can be:
+				  - an instance of an XML payload defined for a yang module, or
+                  - a dictionary containing:
+                     - module names as keys and
+                     - instances of XML payload defined for a yang module as values

 				:raises ydk.errors.YPYDataValidationError: if validation error has occurred

 		.. py:method:: decode(provider, payload)

 				Decodes the the payload and returns the python entity.
+Entity is either:
+				  - an instance of an XML payload defined for a yang module, or
+				  - a dictionary containing:
+				     - module names as keys and
+				     - instances of XML payload defined for a yang module as values

+				:return: decoded entity.
+Entity is either:
-Entity is an instance of an entity class defined under the ydk.models package or subpackages
+                  - an instance of an entity class defined under the ydk.models package or subpackages, or

-				:return: decoded entity
+                  - a dictionary containing:
+                     - module names as keys and
+                     - entity instances as values

 				:raises ydk.errors.YPYDataValidationError: if validation error has occurred